gjanders/SplunkVersionControlCloud/README.md

 This application is the simplified version of the Splunk Version Control application (VersionControl For Splunk on SplunkBase)

-This application provides the dashboards, saved searches, macros and lookups required to allow a remote backup from the Splunk Version Control application
+This application provides the dashboards, saved searches, macros and lookups required to allow a remote backup from the Splunk Version Control application.
+Note that this application does not remove the requirement for a Splunk enterprise instance running remotely to run the backup/restore.

 ## Why?
-The full application contains python code that would not work within the SplunkCloud environment, this simplified version contains no python code or custom commands
+The full application contains python code that would not work within the SplunkCloud environment, this simplified version contains no python code or custom commands.
+The full application can run remotely to complete the backup/restore as required.

 ## How do I use this application?